-People don't want to consult 10 sources before making a decision.
+But, people don't want to consult 10 sources before making a decision.
 They want to find the solution to their question as quickly as possible.
 But with the current state of search engines and influencer content, the issue isn't finding options, it's feeling authenticity.

-Google sees opportunity in authenticity
+Google sees opportunity in authentic content

 Since 2020 there have been over 20 announced Google updates.
 Each update has been focused on providing more relevant, higher-quality, and more authentic search results.

 - Several new features <span class="material-symbols-outlined">open_in_new</span> that make it easier for users to check facts and evaluate information

 - Easier ways to identify information sources <span class="material-symbols-outlined">open_in_new</span> from a smartphone

 - A health literacy guide <span class="material-symbols-outlined">open_in_new</span> for users seeking medical information online